bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

     * SSH keys, added to both GitHub and the class repository

-* Students will likely encounter errors with their SSH keys.
-The pre-work directs students to the [generating a new SSH key and adding it to the ssh-agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) article on GitHub.
+* Students often encounter errors configuring their SSH keys.
+The pre-work directs students to the [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) article on GitHub.
 Many students simply forget to add their newly generated key to the ssh-agent.
 The others will most likely need to be regenerated.

+*

+## Module Challenge

+## Heads Up

+## Resources

-##
+## Algorithms